mhatzl/mantra-wiki/5-Requirements/5-REQ-trace.md

 This information helps developers with project navigation, and is needed for *coverage* analysis and certification.

+The trace origin must be used as unique identifier of a trace, because filepath and line number is the most basic form of location in a text file.

+The line numbers must start at one for the first line in a text file.

 **Note:** With *mantra*'s focus on traces between requirements and code, it is assumed that all traces will point to text files, and therefore using filepath and line number as origin is feasible.

-## `trace.multiple`: Trace more than one requirement at same origin
+## `trace.mult_reqs`: Trace more than one requirement at same origin

 More than one requirement may affect the same code.
 Therefore, it must be possible to specify more than one requirement at the same origin.